 Considering Refinancing Your Student Loans

-IMPORTANT NOTE: Student loan refinancing is NOT recommended as of this writing for federal loans.
-That’s because the government has put a payment and interest rate freeze for all federal student loans through at least the end of December, 2020.
-But under different circumstances in the future, or if you have private student loans that don’t have similar flexibility and forbearance options, student loan refinancing might make sense if you’re seeking a lower interest rate or monthly payment.
+IMPORTANT NOTE: Student loan refinancing of federal loans is NOT recommended during the federal student loan payment freeze that is in effect through Aug.
+31, 2022.
+But under different circumstances in the future, or if you have private student loans that don’t offer forbearance and similar protections, student loan refinancing might make sense if you’re seeking a lower interest rate or monthly payment.

 If you’re interested in reducing the amount you owe in interest on your student loans, student loan refinancing could be an option.
 While student loan refinancing won’t be for everyone, especially not for federal loans right now, it can help knowing that the option exists.